Like the idea of a remote that ties into your home automation system but don’t want to drop $35 on a remote like the Z-Wave Minimote?

 Well, the Amazon Dash button may be your ticket to ride.

-I’ll walk you through the tinkering that I did with the Amazon Dash and some alternatives to what I did that may suit your setup.
+I’ll walk you through the Amazon Dash hack that I did and some alternatives to what I did that may suit your setup.

 How Can Amazon Sell Dash Buttons for so Cheap?